 By updating the BDMRRA in this way, New Zealand can make it possible for all takatāpui, trans and non-binary people to be able to afford to amend their birth certificate.
 This would demonstrate New Zealand’s commitment to international human rights standards and would make an important practical difference for takatāpui, trans and non-binary people’s daily lives.

 A statutory declaration model could also be used to enable trans and non-binary people who are seeking asylum, or in New Zealand on temporary visas, to verify their self-defined gender identity and name, when it is impossible for those details to be amended on their original birth certificate or passport.

-This statement is endorsed by the following groups and individuals:
+This statement is endorsed by the following groups, organisations and individuals:

 Duncan Matthews, Manager, OutLine NZ Inc.

 Jem Traylen, Trans Secretariat/Board Member, Rainbow Wellington.

 Warren Lindberg, Chief Executive Officer, Public Health Association of New Zealand.